Overview

 Funding Level and Project Period

-Grants may be funded up to a maximum amount of $5,000, with a grant duration period of up to one year beginning April 1, 2023.
-Between seven to eight awards may be made for round 13.
+Grants may be funded up to a maximum amount of $5,000, with a grant duration period of up to one year beginning June 1, 2024.
+Between six and seven awards may be made for round 14.
 The number and amount of awarded grants is based on the quantity and quality of the submitted proposals.

 Selection Criteria

-Grant applications are reviewed by a committee of faculty, board, and staff from the Detroit URC, University of Michigan's Poverty Solutions, School of Social Work (SSW), and School for Environment and Sustainability (SEAS), composed of both community and academic partners with extensive experience in and understanding of community-based participatory research.
+Grant applications are reviewed by a committee of faculty, board, and staff from the Detroit URC, Michigan Institute for Clinical Health Research (MICHR), School of Social Work (SSW), and School for Environment and Sustainability (SEAS), composed of both community and academic partners with extensive experience in and understanding of community-based participatory research.
 The Detroit URC seeks proposals with the potential for creating new or developing existing effective collaborative research efforts that will address the social and physical environmental factors that contribute to health inequities of relevance to Detroit communities.
 Selection criteria specific to each proposal type is included under each grant heading, above.

-The Detroit URC’s Small Planning Grant Program is supported by funds from the following sources: William T. Grant Foundation, University of Michigan’s Poverty Solutions, School of Social Work (SSW), and School for Environment and Sustainability (SEAS).
+The Detroit URC’s Small Planning Grant Program is supported by funds from the following sources: William T. Grant Foundation, School of Social Work (SSW), School for Environment and Sustainability (SEAS), and Michigan Institute for Clinical Health Research (MICHR).